Report a street light fault

 Where required we will not only be replacing the lighting unit but the column itself.
 We are not planning to move any columns.
 To keep disruption to a minimum, we will fill holes and remove barriers by the end of each day.

 Each replacement may take between 4-5 hours to remove the old column, install the new one, and get it connected.

-We will ensure any changes are updated here so you are clear on what is happening.
-We have contacted your local councillors to ensure they are clear about our plans ahead of the programme being developed.
+Any changes will be updated on this web page.
+Local councillors will be informed to ensure they are clear about our plans ahead of the programme being developed.